 - Rule of Professional Conduct 4-1.3 states that a lawyer shall act with reasonable diligence and promptness in representing a client.

 - Rule of Professional Conduct 4-1.4(a) states that a lawyer shall keep a client reasonably informed about the status of a matter and promptly comply with reasonable requests for information.

 - All of these rules apply to the work that law students perform in a pro bono capacity.
 For example, professionalism requires law students to be prepared, to keep the client informed about the status of the case, and to perform thorough research.
 If you are unfamiliar with legal issues related to a case, you must seek the guidance of your supervising attorney.

-- In addition, professionalism requires law students performing pro bono work to arrive at work on time, dress in appropriate professional attire, remain courteous, and be considerate to everyone around you.
+- In addition, professionalism requires law students performing pro bono work to arrive at work on time, dress in appropriate professional attire, remain courteous, and be considerate of everyone around you.

 3. Do not hold yourself out as an attorney while doing your pro bono work

-- As a law student performing pro bono work, you shall not hold yourself out as an attorney at any point.
+- As a law student performing pro bono work, you must not hold yourself out as an attorney at any point.

 4. Conflicts of Interest

-- Conflicts of interest apply to law students completing pro bono work just as they would for attorneys.
-For example, if you worked at a firm for one party, then later represented the opposing party at a legal aid clinic for pro bono hours, this would be a conflict of interest.
+- The prohibition on conflicts of interest apply to law students completing pro bono work just as they would for attorneys.
+For example, if you worked at a firm for one party, then later represented the opposing party in a clinic for pro bono hours, this would be a conflict of interest.

-- You must reveal all conflicts of interest to your supervising attorney.
+- You must reveal all potential conflicts of interest to your supervising attorney.